ChilliCream/graphql-platform/src/HotChocolate/README.md

 }
 ```

 After setting up the endpoint and starting the web host, you can explore your schema using our GraphQL IDE [Banana Cake Pop](https://chillicream.com/docs/bananacakepop/).
-Just open your configured GraphQL endpoint in your browser and start querying!
+Just open the configured GraphQL endpoint in your browser and start querying!

 ### Templates